jharwell/sierra/docs/src/usage/rendering.rst

   details :ref:`here <usage/rendering/bc>`.

 ..
-NOTE:: Using BOTH the platform and project rendering capabilities simultaneously IS possible (i.e., passing ``--platform-vc`` and ``--project-rendering`` during stage 3), but discouraged unless you have multiple terrabytes of disk space available. ``--exp-range`` is your friend.
+NOTE:: Using BOTH the engine and project rendering capabilities simultaneously IS possible (i.e., passing ``--engine-vc`` and ``--project-rendering`` during stage 3), but discouraged unless you have multiple terrabytes of disk space available. ``--exp-range`` is your friend.

-.. _usage/rendering/platform:
+.. _usage/rendering/engine:

-Platform Visual Capture
+Engine Visual Capture
 =======================

-SIERRA can direct some platforms to capture frames during experiments. ``--platform-vc`` assumes that:
+SIERRA can direct some engines to capture frames during experiments. ``--engine-vc`` assumes that:

 - :program:`ffmpeg` is installed/can be found by the shell.
 Checked during stage 3 if :term:`imagizing` is run.

-This is applicable to the following platforms:
+This is applicable to the following engines:

-- :term:`ARGoS`, selected via ``--platform=platform.argos``.
+- :term:`ARGoS`, selected via ``--engine=engine.argos``.

 ..
-IMPORTANT:: If the selected platform usually runs headless, then this option
+IMPORTANT:: If the selected engine usually runs headless, then this option
                will probably slow things down a LOT, so if you use it, ``--n-runs`` should probably be low, unless you have gobs of computing power available.

-.. _usage/rendering/platform/argos:
+.. _usage/rendering/engine/argos:

 ARGos Visual Capture
 --------------------